Total Pageviews

 Happiness, a wise man or woman once said, comes from making others happy.
 It’s possibly one of Shakespeare's gags.
 He made a career of writing stuff like that.
 But no matter who came up with the little thing, it was someone with a finger on the nub, because I was happy and all because I knew that little story I'd just written would bring joy to many.

-One of the first lessons we writers learn is that you can’t please everybody but this story was sure to please even the dourest reader.
-It’s the story I call Cabbage Head and it’s the details of an encounter between my old friend, let us call him Jody, and a guy in Ireland’s Bar out in the West End district of Nashville when we were in school there.
+One of the first lessons we writers learn is that you can’t please everybody but this particular story was sure to please even the dourest reader.
+It’s the story I call Cabbage Head and it’s the details of an encounter between my dear old friend, let us call him Gandolf, we did call him that, and a guy in Ireland’s Bar out in the West End district of Nashville when we were in school there.

 With only that sketch of the thing, I'm sure you understand why I was so happy with the morning's output.
-I rose, stretched, and I remember thinking to myself, 'life is good', and if I anticipated a perfect day, why not?
+I rose in the best spirit of morning, I stretched well, and I remember thinking to myself, 'Life is good'.
+If I fully expected to enjoy a perfect day, why shouldn't I?

-The day’s work was done and the trademark-pink sunrise of Cocoa Beach was still flooding the village as I made my way to Ossorio’s for a cup of Jah’s Mercy.
+The day’s work was done at an early hour and the trademark-pink sunrise of Cocoa Beach was flooding the village as I made my way to Ossorio’s for a cup of Jah’s Mercy.
 The lark was on the wing, as Browning said, and the snail on the thorn—doesn’t appeal to me but it takes all kinds—and then there was a bit more muck of that kind, followed by the punchline—all’s right with the world.
 And so it seemed.

 “Poopsie,” I said.